mikehostetler/amplify/core/readme.md

 a jQuery object that will be used inside of the subscription, or even a native DOM element.
 > Note: the following example assumes jQuery is already loaded on the
-> page, and assumes one paragraph within the body of the page.
+> page, and assumes at least one paragraph exists within the body of the page.

-	amplify.subscribe( "datacontextexample", $( "p:first" ) function( data ) {
+	amplify.subscribe( "datacontextexample", $( "p:first" ), function( data ) {
-		this.text( data ); // first p element would have "foo bar baz" as text });
+		this.text( data.exampleText ); // first p element would have "foo bar baz" as text });
 	//...
-	amplify.subscribe( "datacontextexample", { exampleText: "foo bar baz"} );
+	amplify.publish( "datacontextexample", { exampleText: "foo bar baz" } );

 ### Subscribe to a topic with high priority